AhmedAlathwari/MedZone-20232022097/README.md

 <h2>📚 Educational Purpose</h2>

 <p>
-    This project was developed as a university graduation project and learning exercise using the Laravel framework.
+    This project was developed as part of a university coursework assignment to demonstrate practical skills in Laravel web application development.
 </p>

 <hr>